 It will take time to absorb the ride and experiencing first-hand donkey etiquette, chain of command, and poo… Basically, I was at the donkey’s mercy.
 My donkey’s name was Pepe ;o).
 The owner runs his donkeys up and down the canyon – bringing supplies to the villages and transporting trekker backpacks.
 He makes the trip almost every day.

 There were four donkeys in our caravan and we started the climb at 6:00 a.m. sharp.
-I was half asleep and stiff from the long 10+ hour hike the day before.
+I was half asleep and stiff from the long and difficult 10+ hour hike the day before.
 The donkeys go straight up the steep trail and often come perilously close to the rim.
 I hung on for my life and hoped for the best.
 At certain points along the trail the donkeys seem to get a sudden rush of energy and take off with a spurt of speed – not fun if it catches you by surprise!

 We passed some young German tourists on donkeys with their mini camcorders videotaping the whole thing.
 I needed both hands to hold on and keep from falling into the canyon below.

 An hour or so into the trip the donkey owner – a handsome Peruvian named Raphael – talked to me a little.
 He seemed to enjoy his life, and with all the tourists must be doing well.
 He had a great sense of humor and was constantly scolding one of the stubborn young donkeys who was naughty and wanted to go his own way.